Cascading/Impatient/part1/README.md

     more output/rain/part-00000

 Here's a [log file](https://gist.github.com/2911681) from our run of the sample app.
 If your run looks terribly different, something is probably not set up correctly.
 Drop us a line on the [cascading-user](https://groups.google.com/forum/?fromgroups#!forum/cascading-user) email forum.
 Plenty of experienced Cascading users are discussing **taps** and **pipes** and **flows** there, and eager to help.
 Or visit one of our user group meetings.
-[Coming up real soon...]
+[Coming up soon...]

 That's it in a nutshell, our simplest app possible in Cascading.
 Not quite a "Hello World", but more like a "Hi there, bus stop".
 Or something.
 Stay tuned for the next installments of our *Cascading for the Impatient* series.